airesis/airesis/README.md

 For the terms of the license can be found in the LICENSE file available within the project.

-Anyone install the application and development is required to comply with the terms of the license and to incorporate in the footer of your site the following statement:
+Anyone which installs the application and is required to comply with the terms of the license and to incorporate in the footer of the website the following statement:

-Powered by <a href="http://www.airesis.eu"> Airesis - Scegli di partecipare </ a>
+Powered by <a href="http://www.airesis.eu"> Airesis - The Social Network for eDemocracy </ a>

 Setup and Installation
 ----------------------

-The application installs itself as a RubyOnRails any application .
+The application installs itself as any other RubyOnRails application.

 Download the project